gelarahadian/badmintlog/README.md

 # badmintlog
 Badminton Training and Performance Notes
-Inspiration: This app was inspired by my badminton training habits that are often not well documented.
-With this app, I can record my training schedule, performance records, and personal goals, so I can track my progress and stay motivated.

 ## Description
 This application is inspired by my personal experience as a badminton player.
 I frequently train, but rarely keep track of my progress in a structured way.
 Therefore, I created "BadmintLog" to help log technical and physical training sessions, as well as performance metrics over time.